chickenmaru/2024_CourseProject_EDA_HousingDatasetExploration/README.md

 The above values represent the results of performing L2 regularization (Ridge Regularization), where the α values at 0.001, 0.01, 1, and 100 all yield MAPE values of 0.169, indicating that on average, the predicted values have approximately 16.9% error compared to the actual values, which is within an acceptable range.
 From the above conclusion, it is known that if no data is deleted, adjusting the α value has little impact on MAPE, and the error mostly falls between 16-17%.

-## Flowchart Four: Delete less important features and explain the reason for deletion.By using correlation coefficients, remove attributes with relatively low correlation first.
+## 5.Flowchart Four: Delete less important features and explain the reason for deletion.By using correlation coefficients, remove attributes with relatively low correlation first.

 <img width="782" height="594" alt="image" src="https://github.com/user-attachments/assets/9031ef59-fe4d-4ea4-bf82-8c18f420578f" />
 By using the Select Column tool to remove unwanted attributes.